The factory painted sample of the Hudson on Canadian Pacific Hudson 2816.

 • Unnumbered locomotives include all possible number decals

-For a full listing of paint schemes and to reserve please click on the appropriate button below.
+For a full listing of paint schemes please click on the button below: